fulmicoton/fulmicoton.github.io/_posts/2015-09-05-levenshtein.markdown

 It is actually pretty simple : after n characters, you cannot reach any state with an offset of more than `n + D` (that would mean that you have inserted more than D characters).
 The same applies with states with an offset of less than `n - D` as it would require to delete more than d characters.

-In other words, at one point of time, you know that all of the active state will lie between `n - D` and `n + D`.
+In other words, at one point of time, you know that all of the active state will lie between the offset `n - D` and `n + D`.

 At this point, our upper bound for the complexity of the number of set of states in the DFA and its computation time is